 Some red flags that someone you know is being passive-aggressive:

-- Delays finishing a task that someone else requested or makes intentional mistakes
+Delays finishing a task that someone else requested or makes intentional mistakes

-- Has sarcastic or argumentative attitude
+Has a sarcastic or argumentative attitude

-- Routinely complains about feeling underappreciated
+Routinely complains about feeling underappreciated

 Anger, frustration, and displeasure are normal emotions.
 People who rely on passive aggression rather than direct communication to show these emotions often grew up in a family where that behavior was common.
 It might not have felt safe for them to directly express their feelings as a child.

 But people can also pick up this behavior as adults.
 They may act this way because it helps them get what they want.
 They may do it to avoid confrontation.
 Many people are only passive-aggressive in some situations -- for example, at work -- but not in others.
 Researchers also link passive-aggressive behavior to:

 Many people don't realize that they're being passive-aggressive.
 The behavior may feel "normal" to them.
 Or they might think it's the best way to avoid hurting someone's feelings or to prevent something bad from happening, like losing their job.

 Using "I" statements can be helpful.
 For example, "I don't like it when you regularly show up for meetings late.
 It makes me feel like this isn't important to you.
 Would you please try to be on time going forward?"
-Sometimes behaving assertively can show the other person how to behave that way, too.
+Sometimes, behaving assertively can show the other person how to behave that way, too.